 - Number of Files to Stream Concurrently – Select the number of files that V2P should stream concurrently from the Delphix Engine to the target environment.
 The default is 3.

 - Select whether you want to have an email sent to you when the export process completes.

 - Click Submit.

-If you did not select Open Database After Recovery, follow the instructions in Manually Recovering a Database after V2P to complete the database open process.
+If you did not select for Open Database After Recovery, follow the instructions in Manually Recovering a Database after V2P to complete the database open process.